307118593/phalcon4-template/readme.md

 ### Super Fast start guide
  * clone `.env.example` to `.env`
  * set DB name, DB user and DB password on `.env`
+ * configure `config.yml` for your credentials
  * run `docker-compose up -d`
- * configure `config.yml` for your credentials
+ * wait docker to complete build process ... it will take 10 or 15 minutes max
  * run `docker-compose exec app php composer.phar install` to install vendors
  * run `docker-compose exec app php composer.phar dump` to restart autoloader
- * wait docker to complete build process ... it will take 10 or 15 minutes max
  * go to `http://localhost:34423/` and enjoy the life :D
+ * feel free to Contribute, open Pull requests and add your bugs on [Issues](https://github.com/samirmh-dev/phalcon4-template/issues)

 ### Important Rules
  * **Don't** use the real DB for Testing, instead use SqLite adapter for Unit Testing